everx-labs/everdev/README.md

 Join our telegram channel and find answers to your questions.
 [![Channel on Telegram](https://img.shields.io/badge/chat-on%20telegram-9cf.svg)](https://t.me/freeton_sdk)

-TON Dev Environment is an integration point for development tools related to TON Blockchain.

-There are two kind of software connected to TONDev:

-- Development tools such as a compilers, networks, debuggers and so on.
-- User Interaction services such as an IDE plugins, CLI, GUI applications etc.

 ## Toolkit components

 Each component is downloaded automatically for the target platform upon the first request.